-have become a religious doctrine, "All withing the to part from the I do not know if I can do anythick of the control of the control deeply entrenched dogma.
+have become a religious doctrine, "All withing the to part from the I do not know if I can do anythick of the control i := 1;

+deeply entrenched dogma.
 At least I can attempt to reopen the discussion by showing a clearcut instance where GOTOs significantly ources.